helen-mckay/helenmckaydev/index.md

 - Reducing bloat and dependencies wherever possible
 - Building fast, lightweight sites and apps
 - Designing intuitive, accessible, and mobile-friendly experiences
-- Creating tools that can help fellow Houstonians
+- Creating sites, apps, and tools that can help fellow Houstonians

 ## Learn more...